jywang77/my-med-manager/README.md

 # Welcome to myMedManager!

-This GitHub repository hosts all the source code for the website, as well as previous commits as I worked on the site. myMedManager is currently live at https://my-med-manager.herokuapp.com/.
+This GitHub repository hosts all the source code for the website, as well as previous commits as I worked on the site. myMedManager is currently live at https://mymedmanager.cyclic.app/.
 Feel free to make an account and explore the features!
 Desktop or laptop is recommended for viewing the site, since mobile isn't currently supported.

-The initial loading time to access the site may be long (~30 seconds to a minute) because I am currently using a free hosting service that will turn off the server if the site traffic is low.
-The loading time allows the server to reboot.
+The initial loading time to access the site may be long because I am currently using a free hosting service.
 Thank you for your patience!

 ## Video